eliasnogueira/appium-parallel-execution/README.md

 * udid
 * platformVersion

-This parameters are linked to the test files using TestNG, so when you execute the suite.xml file all these parameters will be used on test file.
+These parameters are linked to the test files using TestNG, so when you execute the suite.xml file all these parameters will be used on test file.

 ### About the test
 On the package `com.eliasnogueira` you'll find the test script `TipTest.java` that uses the information on `config.properties` and `suite.xml`to execute the tests in Android or iOS